Muscle Tension Dysphonia

 What is muscle tension dysphonia?

-Muscle tension dysphonia is a change in the sound or the feel of your voice due to excessive muscle tension in and around the voice box.
-This tension prevents the voice from working efficiently.
-Muscle tension dysphonia is a pattern of muscle use that can develop during laryngitis and remain even after swelling of the vocal cords has gone.
-It can also be caused by stress and can co-occur with other conditions.
+Muscle tension dysphonia is a change in the sound or feel of your voice due to excessive muscle tension in and around the voice box.
+This can include the vocal folds and the other accessory muscles of the larynx.
+Muscle tension dysphonia is a “functional dysphonia,” whereby a pattern of muscle use develops from irritants, laryngitis or even stress, among other conditions.
+While the initial cause may go away, the voice changes remain because of the excessive squeeze or tension that results with voice use.

 What are the symptoms of muscle tension dysphonia?